aritraibm/docker-learn/README.md

 # Docker Implementation Document

-## Docker Implementation Guidelines
+## Docker Implementation Guidelines using Dockerfile

-### Create a sample springboot rest api
+### Create a sample springboot rest API

-* Description: First we'll be creating a sample rest api which will reurn simple text as return while invoking simple GET api.
+* Description: First we'll be creating a sample rest API which will reurn a simple text while invoking a simple GET API.

 ### Install docker in Windows